Back to Reference

 What does CIAM stand for?

-CIAM stands for Customer Identity and Access Management, a system for managing and securing customer identities while providing seamless authentication and authorization.
+CIAM stands for Customer Identity and Access Management, a system that securely manages how customers access digital services and applications.

 What is the difference between SSO and CIAM?